HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 [VI.
 Install HCL Digital Experience v9.5](#vi-install-hcl-digital-experience-version-95)

 !!!note
     A working installation of IBM® WebSphere® Application Server is required.
-Ensure it is not used by another instance of HCL® Digital Experience.
+Make sure it is not used by another instance of HCL® Digital Experience.
 Before installing the HCL® Digital Experience package, install IBM® WebSphere SDK Java Technology Edition in the same directory as IBM® WebSphere Application Server.
 The SDK Java version must be 8.0.3 or later.

 **For a fresh full installation, follow this recommended installation path:**